 Ukulele Chords Bb in the 1st Position

-Traditionally, in playing this chord we would do so in a manner similar to the way that a C chord or an F chord is played on a guitar, with the fretting hand forming a downward line pointing towards the headstock.
+Traditionally, in playing this chord, we will notice that is different from Bb guitar chord, and similar to the way that a C chord or an F chord is played on a guitar, with the fretting hand forming a downward line pointing towards the headstock.

-Typically you will want first to place your ring finger on the 3rd fret of the highest string in terms of altitude, the top G string, sounding out the requisite Bb tonic.
+Typically you will want first to place your ring finger on the third fret of the highest string in terms of altitude, the top G string, sounding out the requisite Bb tonic.

-Then you will want to use your middle finger, placing it on the 2nd fret of the string just below the top G string, the C string, sounding out the major 3rd of the Bb triad, D.
+Then you will want to use your middle finger, placing it on the 2nd fret of the string just below the top G string, the C string (third string), sounding out the major 3rd of the Bb triad, D.

-Finally you will want to use your index finger to barre, to press down more than one string simultaneously.
-Here, you will be seeking to use the index finger to press down on both of the lowest strings left, the E and the A strings, respectively sounding out the remaining F and Bb to complete the cyclical rendering of this major triad, of ukulele chords Bb and Gm, the latter of which the relative minor of Bb major.
+Finally you will want to use your index finger to barre, to press down more than one string simultaneously or to just play the barre chord.
+Here, you will be seeking to use the index finger to press down on both of the lowest strings left, the E string and the A string, respectively sounding out the remaining F and Bb to complete the cyclical rendering of this major triad, of ukulele chords Bb and Gm, the latter of which the relative minor of Bb major chord.

 This can be a challenging chord to sound out, at least for those initially starting out and especially for those as yet unaccustomed to the concept of barring chords, double stops, or otherwise just playing more than one note with one individual finger and its adjoining fingertip.